A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Introduction

 \subsection{Motivation}

 Measuring the syndrome is a critical step in decoding algorithms for QECCs.
-However, measurement errors are inevitable in practice, and the aforementioned algorithms are not well-equipped to handle erroneous syndrome information.
-Syndromes can be corrupted due to various factors, such as measurement errors, gate errors, and environmental noise.
-Under these conditions, current decoding algorithms may fail to correct errors effectively, leading to a significant decline in performance.
-Recently, the MWPM decoder has been extended to correct syndromes with errors by constructing a 3-dimensional lattice~\cite{bonilla2021xzzx}.
-However, this extension requires repeated measurements to build the 3-dimensional lattice, potentially increasing the latency and complexity of the decoder.
-Therefore, it is crucial to develop high-performance decoding algorithms capable of handling erroneous syndrome information without increasing the number of measurements, while maintaining computational efficiency to enhance the decoding performance of surface codes.
+However, measurement errors are inevitable in practice, and the syndromes may be corrupted by measurement errors~\cite{meinerz2022scalable, nemec2023quantum}.
+The aforementioned algorithms are not well-equipped to handle erroneous syndrome information, which may fail to correct errors effectively, leading to a significant decline in performance.
+By finding matches on a 3-dimensional lattice~\cite{bonilla2021xzzx} constructed from multiple measurements, the MWPM decoder has recently been enhanced for the scenerio with erroneous syndrome.
+Nonetheless, this enhanced algorithm may increase the latency and complexity due to the required extra measurements.
+Thus, it is crucial to develop high-performance decoding algorithms that can manage incorrect syndromes without increasing the number of measurements, while preserving computational efficiency and delivering good decoding performance.